Skip to main content

 VPN

-A virtual private network is a method for connecting your computer securely to the network of an organization on the other side of the Internet.
-When you use a VPN, all of your computer's Internet communications are packaged together, encrypted, and then relayed to this other organization, where they are decrypted, unpacked, and then sent on to their destination.
-To the organization's network, or any other computer on the wider Internet, it looks like your computer's request is coming from inside the organization, not from your location.
+A virtual private network is a method for connecting your computer securely to the network of an organization on the other side of the internet.
+When you use a VPN, all of your computer's internet communications are packaged together, encrypted, and then relayed to this other organization, where they are decrypted, unpacked, and then sent on to their destination.
+To the organization's network, or any other computer on the wider internet, it looks like your computer's request is coming from inside the organization, not from your location.

 VPNs are used by businesses to provide secure access to internal resources (like file servers or printers).
 They are also used by individuals to bypass local censorship, or defeat local surveillance.